tyrchen/quenya/README.md

 - A big learning curve for both client and server devs
 - Breaks general HTTP ecosystem
       - Every request is a POST (breaks caching)
       - Every response is 200 (breaks the HTTP semantics)
-    - All APIs inside a schema point to same API location (breaks URI based routing, and monitoring ecosystem)
+      - All APIs inside a schema point to the same API location (breaks URI based routing, and monitoring ecosystem)
 - Complexity of a query sometimes pretty tricky
 - N + 1 problem (dataloader fixed part of the issue)
 - Need extra work for logging, monitoring, caching, etc. (a big headache)